Quick COLD Crostini with Edible Flowers

 for a SWEET version

-Flavor the ricotta or better the Greek yogurt with honey (or maple syrup) and decorate the sweet bruschetta with a profusion of flowers.
+Flavor the ricotta or better Greek yogurt with honey (or maple syrup) and decorate the sweet bruschetta with a profusion of flowers.

 Author image